BOTANICAL NAME: Howea forsteriana

 PRUNING: Not generally necessary.
 Removal of foliage that protrudes into the workspace.
 Marked or damaged fronds should be removed entirely.
 Protect the growth tip of new fronds from accidental damage.

-GENERAL INFORMATION: Named after Lord Howe, as was Lord Howe island where the species originates.
-The species name forsteriana was named after William Forster who was a N.S.W.
-Senator.
+GENERAL INFORMATION: Australian Native to Lord Howe Island.
+Name originates from Lord Howe, as was Lord Howe island.
+The species name forsteriana was named after William Forster who was a NSW Senator.